Lord-Vibe/sd-webui-photopea-embed-ForgeClassic/README.md

+A vibe coded fork of [Yankooliveira's](https://github.com/yankooliveira/sd-webui-photopea-embed) Photopea extension.
+In theory it fixes a bug that prevented "Inpaint Selection" from working correctly, but the code in the orgiginal must of heard that is was going to be replaced and the issue mysteriously stopped.

+Big thanks to Yankooliveira for the original extension!
+Check out his other projects [here](https://github.com/yankooliveira) and check out his itch.io [here!](https://yanko.itch.io)

 ## Maintenance status: Legacy | Unmaintained
 I haven't had enough bandwidth to properly maintain this project for a while now, so as of November 2024, I'm considering it officially halted.
 It should still (somewhat) work on SD WebUI, but I never really used Forge, so it's probably _very_ buggy there.
 Consider using the much better integrated [Stable Diffusion PS Pea](https://github.com/huchenlei/stable-diffusion-ps-pea) extension by [huchenlei](https://github.com/huchenlei/)!